AbdallahMostafaIbrahim/riscv-test/REPORT.md

 Two bonuses are delivered for this project:

 - **Bonus 3 - 2-bit dynamic branch prediction.**
   Instead of assuming "not taken" every time, the processor now _learns_ from history.
 It uses two small lookup tables, each with 64 slots: BHT (Branch History Table): Each slot holds a 2-bit counter that tracks how a branch has behaved recently.
 It takes two wrong predictions in a row to actually change its state, making it more stable than a simple 1-bit predictor.
 BTB (Branch Target Buffer): Remembers _where_ a branch jumped to last time, so the processor knows which address to fetch from if it predicts "taken."
-Both tables are checked instantly during the **Fetch** stage (no waiting), and updated later in the **MEM** stage once the branch outcome is known.
-The big payoff: if the prediction turns out to be correct, the pipeline keeps running smoothly with **no flush needed** — saving those precious wasted cycles.
+Both tables are checked instantly during the **Fetch** stage (no waiting), and updated later in the **MEM** stage once the branch outcome is known, so if the prediction turns out to be correct, the pipeline keeps running smoothly with **no flush needed**.

 - **Bonus 5 - alternative single-port memory solution.** Rather
-  than the solution proposed in the lecture which makes the CPI=2 , we keep the 5-stage pipeline and stall IF only on cycles when MEM holds the port.
-Straight-line ALU code therefore runs at CPI 1; CPI degrades toward 2 only on load/store-dense regions.
+  than the solution proposed which makes the CPI=2, we keep the 5-stage pipeline and stall IF only on cycles when MEM holds the port.
+Continuous ALU code therefore runs at CPI 1, CPI becomes worse toward 2 only on load/store only regions.

 ## 2. Design